 Proposal 2: Discuss online whether the following change can be agreed:

+A TMGI for which the plmn-Index points to a non-serving SNPN is removed from the NR MBSInterestIndication message.

 Proposal 3: The changes proposed in R2-2303619 are not pursued.

 Proposal 5: Discuss further online whether RAN2 agrees that a solution is needed for plmn-Index with MBS broadcast reception on SCell in Rel-17 (details FFS).